act65/open-problems/docs/2018-03-20-better-priors.md

 category: openproblem
 ---

-Progress in learning (especially in unsupervised settings or semi-supervised learning) is likely to be made through our ability to specify domain specific priors.
+Progress in learning (especially in unsupervised settings or semi-supervised learning) is likely to be made through our ability to specify and incorporate domain specific priors.
 This is because it is not possible to have a universally efficient algorithms.
 What we want is a flexible and efficient method (a language) to specify arbitrary priors.

 <side>To some rather loud people, the solution is probabilistic models and bayesian statistics.</side>

-What different types of prior are there?
+> __Q1__ What different 'types' of prior are there?

-Can be in many forms.
-Transfer, a model, ... ???
-How are they specified?
+> __Q2__ How are they specified?

 [Adversarial autoencoders](https://arxiv.org/abs/1511.05644) are an interesting example of the utility of flexibility when specifying priors.
 The paper allows us to specify priors by example.